RomeHein/ESPecial/README.md

 - Make this library compatible with other boards.
 For now it will only work with dual core boards, as the event listener for pin values is attached to the core 0.
 With some work, everything could be handle on one core, for instance by using interupts instead of the loop currenlty checking conditions.
 Another bottle neck is the UniversalTelegramBot library that seems to make long poll to Telegram api and therefor blocks the core process.
 - Makefile/bash script: It would be great to have all dependencies easily compiled to the project.
 - Auto update: from remote server (why not a .ini build on this repo?)
-- reduce library dependencies: UniversalTelegramBot and WifiManager could be avoided.
-We might need to get rid of the tft library, as this code is too specific for this kind of library.
+- reduce library dependencies: UniversalTelegramBot, WifiManager and ArduinoJson could be avoided.
+Leaving only PubSubClient.
+This would decrease drastically the size of the project on the esp32.
+- Using light weight front library like Preact.
+This would enhancy greatly the coding experience...
 ## Getting Started

 This code works well with [this](https://www.aliexpress.com/item/33048962331.html?spm=a2g0o.productlist.0.0.71ee316cmQo1JA&algo_pvid=6aadca0f-7463-41bf-8277-010dbd421b34&algo_expid=6aadca0f-7463-41bf-8277-010dbd421b34-6&btsid=0b0a0ae215834054133566008e89a2&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) type of chip from TTGO, but can work on any esp32.